stacyholtz6/GifTastic/README.md

 ## Features:
 ```
-Preloaded buttons are on the page.
-These buttons are added dynamically added through javascript.
+--- Preloaded buttons are on the page.
+--- These buttons are added dynamically added through javascript.
 ```
 ![start](assets/images/start.png)

 ```
-When a user clicks a button still gifs are added to the page
+When a user clicks a button, still gifs are added to the page
 ```
 ![Button Click](assets/images/buttonClick.gif)